-Today there are over 138 million sites with an SSL certificate on the Internet — and this number is expected to increase as more search engines and consumers show preference to these sites.
+Today there are over 170 million websites with an SSL certificate on the Internet — and this number is expected to increase as more search engines and consumers show preference to these sites.

 An SSL certificate is a standard security technology for encrypting information between a visitor’s browser and your website.
 Because it helps keep sensitive information like passwords and payment information safe, visitors feel safer on sites that are encrypted with SSL.
 You can identify encrypted sites by the HTTPS in their URLs and the padlock icon in the address bar.

-Sites that aren’t encrypted may see hits to their traffic or conversion rates as a result.
+Sites that aren’t encrypted may see hits to their traffic or conversion rates.
 Not only are these sites flagged as “Not secure” in Google Chrome, they’re also avoided by 85% of online shoppers.

-Thankfully, many hosted platforms like the CMS Hub and Squarespace will include an SSL certificate in their plans so you don’t have to worry about installing or renewing it.
+Thankfully, many hosted platforms like CMS Hub and Squarespace will include an SSL certificate in their plans, so you don’t have to worry about installing or renewing it.

 Let’s say you’ve chosen a plan that includes SSL certification or installed a certificate on your site.
-Then you open up Google Chrome and try to visit a page on your site and, instead of loading, get an “ERR_SSL_PROTOCOL_ERROR” message.
+Then you open up Google Chrome and try to visit a page on your site and, instead of the page loading, you get an “ERR_SSL_PROTOCOL_ERROR” message.
 What gives?

 The second factor is the type of SSL Certificate error occurring.
 Let’s take a look at these different types below.